 My samples were knit using equal weight yarns.
 The fabric may be better served by using different weights, approaching the usual recommendation for plaiting.
 See the manufacturer’s directions for plaiting feeder use.

 Cancel end needle selection on your knit carriage.
 Cast on is for full needle rib with both yarns in place.
 Hang comb.
 Knit 2 circular rows followed by one more all knit row.
 Change to rib tension that has been tested for yarn combination if your cast on was tighter than it.
 Several rows may be knit for a “solid” color edging.

-when testing motifs it is always good to begin with a simple pattern, making needle pre-selection easy to view and check.
+when testing motifs it is always good to begin to do so using a simple pattern, making needle pre-selection easy to view and check.
 I began with “checkers”.
-They can be viewed at the bottom of the image below with machine set for double length, at top as drawn on the mylar; most such fabrics are well served by double length on any machine, electronic machines could easily vary the repeat size or color reverse at the flip of a button, using lili buttons on ribber may add to the mix of results as well.
+They can be viewed at the bottom of the image below with the machine set for double length, at the top as drawn on the mylar; most such fabrics are well served by double-length on any machine, electronic machines could easily vary the repeat size or color reverse at the flip of a button, using lili buttons on ribber may add to the mix of results as well.

 a familiar stock Brother punchcard, knit on my 892, double-length Review of the use of plaiting feeder from Brother ribber manual